dannersy/lessons/dom/README.md

 - Select elements by id and class
 - Changing a node's properties
 - Getters VS Setters
+- AT SOME POINT, when it feels right, tie in Thurs concepts to DOM manipulation.

 ## Review/Warmup:

-Wait for Taq's class on Thursday to populate....(loops?)
+Wait for Taq's class on Thursday to populate....(loops?
+Yeah... loops)

 ---